periode/thesis/readings/notes/turner_computational_artifacts.md

 ### semantics

 > Any discussion on the foundations of computing runs into severe problems right at the start.
-The difficulty is that although we all use words such as name!, value!, program!, expression! or command! which we thin" we understand, it often turns out on closer investigation that in point of fact we all mean different things by these words, so that communication is at best precarious. (stratchey, 2000)
+The difficulty is that although we all use words such as name!, value!, program!, expression! or command! which we think we understand, it often turns out on closer investigation that in point of fact we all mean different things by these words, so that communication is at best precarious. (stratchey, 2000)

 so in order to use those languages, we need some account of their _intended meaning_, which some argue must be mathematical in nature because:
 - it's not ambiguous